Skip to main content

 Permission Validation

-The transport layer validates operations against API key permissions:
+For the deprecated WooCommerce MCP endpoint, the transport layer validates operations against API key permissions:

 • read permissions: Allow GET requests